vuminhtue/SMU_Machine_Learning_Python/_episodes/04-Training_Regression.md

 metrics.mean_squared_error(y_test,y_pred,squared=False) #RMSE
 ```

-## Train model using Multi-Linear Regression
+## Train model using Multi-Linear Regression (with 2 or more predictors)
 From the above model, the `R^2` only show the reasonable result 0.39:

 The reason is that we only build the model with 1 input `Temp`.